|Blade Length||180 mm|

 About the Maker - Sasaoka-san and his brother are well known Tosa knife-makers that specialize in single-bevel blades.
 They're known for using blue carbon steel as opposed to white carbon steel, the steel typically used for debas, yanagibas and usubas.
 We originally carried their work with the Masakage single-bevel line, but they have since forged out their identity as knife-makers and produce blades under their own brand.

-The black finish and dark handle of this series makes them even more special.
+The black finish this series makes them even more special.
 Darker, unpolished blades were traditionally frowned upon in the world of Japanese knives, but we think they make these knives extra badass.

 A NOTE ABOUT RUST